bigin/ImExtraFields/README.md

 ```
 where the first parameter is the category name and the second the current page slug.

-Of course, this can also be done by using any other attributes or fields, there is an example how you can do that by category ID:
+Of course, this can also be done by using any other attributes or fields, there is an example how you can access an image via the category ID:
 ```php
 $slug = get_page_slug(false);
 $item = imanager()->getItem(7, 'name='.$slug);